javascript-tutorial/en.javascript.info/1-js/2-first-steps/7-types/article.md

 <ol>
 <li>The result of `typeof null` equals to `"object"`.
 That is an officially recognized error in the language that is kept for compatibility.
 In fact, `null` is not an object, but a special value from a data type of its own.</li>
 <li>Functions are yet to be covered.
-As of now let's just note that functions is a kind of objects.
+As of now let's just note that functions do not make a separate type, instead they are a special kind of objects in JavaScript.
 But `typeof` treats them separately returning `"function"`.
-That's very convenient in practie.</li>
+That's actually just fine and very convenient in practice.</li>
 </ol>

 ## Type conversions